boshtannik/embedded-nano-mesh/README.md

 );
 ```

-The term "echoed message" refers to a duplicated message that has
-been re-transmitted into the ether by an intermediate device.

 You can regulate the number of hops that the packet will be able to
 make - by configuring the `lifetime` during making the send
 of the message.
 For example: